Wondai

 Wondai faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.2%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding them.
+Bachelor degrees are the most common at 9.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
+Vocational credentials are prominent, with 38.8% of residents aged 15 and above holding them - advanced diplomas account for 9.2% and certificates for 29.6%.

-Advanced diplomas account for 9.2%, while certificates make up 29.6%.
-A substantial 23.4% of the population is actively pursuing formal education.
-This includes 9.0% in primary education, 8.5% in secondary education, and 2.1% in tertiary education.
+A substantial 23.4% of the population is actively engaged in formal education, including 9.0% in primary, 8.5% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education